Lakshmipathi/giis-ext4/README.md

 				# gET iT i sAY. giis for ext4 (giis-ext4)
 				   version.2.0

-*About giis
++About giis
-*How to install
++How to install
-*User Guide and Documents
++User Guide and Documents

 ### About giis:

 Linux Desktop comes with Trash Bin for GUI.
 But when you delete a file from commandline or delete a file via programs.
 They will be deleted forever! giis-ext4 acts as a recycle bin in such cases.

-gET iT i sAY.giis-ext4 is a text based file recovery tool.Once you install giis-ext4,files on your disk can be recovered using giis-ext4.
+`gET iT i sAY.giis-ext4` is a text based file recovery tool.Once you install giis-ext4,files on your disk can be recovered using giis-ext4.
 But Those files which deleted before the installation of giis-ext4 can't be recovered using giis-ext4.User has the option to choose directories too.
 Add only those directories where you will store important data.(adding directories like /tmp gives giis-ext4 overhead and installation will take long time).It can recovers a deleted file and restores in it's original directory,if path exists.It recoversdropped database tables.

 ### Screencast:
 Tip,to save 6 minutes of your life, During screen-cast after 1:08 you can skip to 7:38.
 If you interested in boring recovery messages,feel free to watch the whole screen-cast :)